KyanChen/RSMamba/README.md

 If you encounter a `Bad substitution` error when running `dist_train.sh`, use `bash dist_train.sh` to run the script.

+### 3. Installation of causal-conv1d and mamba-ssm failed

+- If you encounter an error when installing causal-conv1d and mamba-ssm, check if your CUDA version matches the requirements of the installation package.
+- If the problem persists, download the corresponding precompiled package, and then use `pip install xxx.whl` to install it.
+Refer to [causal-conv1d](https://github.com/Dao-AILab/causal-conv1d/releases) and [mamba-ssm](https://github.com/state-spaces/mamba/releases).

 </details>

 ## Acknowledgements